Build a Homelab server using an old laptop

 sudo nginx -s reload

-Access Feiniu via domain name, with HTTPS:
+Accessing Feiniu via domain and HTTPS:

 Summary